 For most people, this is probably the nicest of all brain foods, although it must be said, it is really only good quality dark and milk chocolate with a high percentage of cocoa solids that counts!

-Dark chocolate and cocoa powder are packed with a few brain-boosting compounds, including flavonoids, caffeine,
+Dark chocolate and cocoa powder are packed with a few brain-boosting compounds, including flavonoids, caffeine, and antioxidants.
+Flavonoids are a group of antioxidant plant compounds.

 In one study including over 900 people, those who ate chocolate more frequently performed better in a series of mental tasks, including some involving memory, than those who rarely ate it (5).

-Eating a couple of small squares of premium dark chocolate every day will help provide lots of memory improving antioxidants, eating the same amount of milk chocolate will improve motor functions and reaction times
+Eating a couple of small squares of premium dark chocolate every day will help provide lots of memory improving antioxidants, eating the same amount of milk chocolate will improve motor functions and reaction times.

 If I could go back in time, I would go back to my 4 year old self that was dead set on keeping my eyes open through the ENTIRE day to become a ‘big kid’.
 Many hours were wasted fighting with my parents, hell, fighting with my body, just to be awake so I can say I didn’t take a nap.
 Flash forward twenty some years and I would love to be forced to take a nap.
 Sadly that is not the reality of my adult life and my 40-hour a week job.
 However, science is showing that making time for naps have countless positive effects on things such as productivity all the way down to your body’s inner functionality!